endymion1818/deliciousreverie/src/pages/post/learning-serverless-with-webiny.md

 I've spent a great deal of time over the past 2 years around the CMS space.
 I am particularly focused in self-hosted, javascript-based CMSes.
 I had already created sites with both Ghost and Strapi, two very competent systems with content APIs.

-Very recently, I came across Webiny, a hosted platform who recently pivoted to become a self-hosted product, and who has the interesting selling proposition of being a "serverless" CMS.
+Very recently, I came across Webiny, a hosted platform which recently pivoted to become a self-hosted product, and which has the interesting selling proposition of being a "serverless" CMS.

 ## Why I think serverless matters